Share this post on:

 INTP Thinker Personality Type

-Thinkers like to organize the facts with their Introverted Sensing with little emotion from their Extraverted Feeling’s lowest function.
+Thinkers like to organize the facts with their introverted sensing with little emotion, which is the lowest function of their extraverted feeling.

 Thinkers are introverted, preferring time alone to think things through.
 They are process-oriented, spontaneous, and flexible.

 Thinkers are “Abstract Perceivers” with Introverted Thinking and Extraverted Intuition.
-They will talk in a dry, emotionally disconnected theoretical language when feeling threatened.
-And they may behave with the Computer Satir Communication Style.
+When feeling threatened, they will use dry, emotionally disconnected theoretical language and may behave with the Computer Satir Communication Style.

 INTP Personality Type cross-reference